Unstable Anisotropic Neutron Stars: Probing the Limits of Gravitational Collapse: Radial Oscillation

-\Major{The investigation of the emission mechanism of short gamma-ray bursts (SGRBs) offers valuable insights into the frequencies of radial oscillations, given their influence on the emission from hypermassive NSs formed after binary NS mergers~\cite{Chirenti_2017}.
-It is crucial to differentiate SGRBs, which are short hard bursts accompanying binary mergers, from SGR bursts characterized by magneto-emissions in magnetar crusts~\cite{2019PPN....50..613K}.
-Additionally, radial oscillation couples with non-radial oscillation, leading to the amplification of GWs~\cite{passamonti2006coupling, PhysRevD.75.084038}.
+The study of SGRBs emission mechanisms provides insights into radial oscillations frequencies, impacting hypermassive NS emissions post-binary NS mergers~\cite{Chirenti_2017}.
+Distinguishing SGRBs, short hard bursts during mergers, from magneto-emission-driven SGR bursts~\cite{2019PPN....50..613K} is crucial.
+Furthermore, radial oscillation couples with non-radial modes, amplifying gravitational waves~\cite{passamonti2006coupling, PhysRevD.75.084038}.
 Present-day GW detectors, including Advanced LIGO, Advanced Virgo, and KAGRA, are projected to achieve a sensitivity of approximately $\sim 2 \times 10^{-22}$--$4 \times 10^{-24}$ strain/$\sqrt{\text{Hz}}$ within the frequency range of 20 Hz to 4 kHz~\cite{PhysRevD.99.102004, abbott2020prospects}.
 Even third-generation detectors like Cosmic Explorer may attain a sensitivity below $10^{-25}$ strain/$\sqrt{\text{Hz}}$ above a few kHz~\cite{GW170817}, while the underground 10 km long Einstein Telescope is expected to have a sensitivity of $>3\times10^{-25}$ strain/$\sqrt{\text{Hz}}$ at 100 Hz and approximately $\sim 6\times10^{-24}$ strain/$\sqrt{\text{Hz}}$ at around 10 kHz~\cite{Punturo_2010}.
-Nevertheless, detector sensitivities can be significantly enhanced through optical reconfiguration or the implementation of advanced quantum techniques~\cite{PhysRevD.99.102004,2019LRR....22....2D}, or it may be necessary to await the fourth generation of detectors~\cite{bora2021radial}.}
+Detector sensitivities can be greatly improved by optical adjustments or advanced quantum methods~\cite{PhysRevD.99.102004,2019LRR....22....2D}.